jakearchibald/sw-routes/README.md

 * `urlPattern`: Becomes a conditional handler using [`ifUrl`](handlers.md#ifurl).
 * `items`: One or more handlers or sub-routers.

-`any` handles requests of all HTTP methods, whereas `get` etc handle requests of specific HTTP methods.
+`all` handles requests of all HTTP methods, whereas `get` etc handle requests of specific HTTP methods.

 #### `router.add`